NottingHack/members-guide/events.rst

 There are regular workshops, talks and groups on various subjects, which are often member-led and typically open to the public as well.
 Upcoming events are promoted on our social media, in the newsletter, the Google Group,  and on the Nottinghack homepage.
 We'd love to hear from you if you're interested in running a workshop, a talk, or a regular group.
 Not sure how to run an event?
 Our Events team are happy to help you plan and run something.

-More information events can be found on the wiki https://wiki.nottinghack.org.uk/wiki/Events
+More information about events can be found on the wiki https://wiki.nottinghack.org.uk/wiki/Events